Accused Russian spy Maria Butina cooperating with federal prosecutors as part of plea deal

 News that Butina had seemed to reach a deal with federal prosecutors first broke earlier Monday when her attorneys and prosecutors filed a two-page request on Monday for a “change of plea” hearing before a federal judge.
 “The parties have resolved this matter,” the filing in DC federal court said Monday morning.
 Butina’s case was brought by federal prosecutors in DC and not by Robert Mueller’s team in the special counsel’s office.

-According to the agreement, part of which was revealed to CNN, Butina “agreed and conspired, with a Russian government official (‘Russian Official’) and at least one other person, for Butina to act in the United States under the direction of Russian Official without prior notification to the Attorney General.”
+According to the agreement, revealed to CNN, Butina “agreed and conspired, with a Russian government official (‘Russian Official’) and at least one other person, for Butina to act in the United States under the direction of Russian Official without prior notification to the Attorney General.”

 ABC News was first to report Butina agreed to cooperate.